bkkkk/bkkkk.github.io/_posts/2014-12-14-thesis-its-all-about-the-units-siunitx.markdown

 ---
 layout: post
+title: 'Thesis Tutorials #3: siunitx'
-title: 'Thesis: Its all about the units - siunitx'
+subtitle: 'Its all about the units'
 date: 2014-12-14
-tags: [latex, thesis, typeset]
+tags: [latex]
 type: post
 category: Thesis
-published: true
-comments: true
-sharing: true
-image:
-  feature: UnitBanner.jpg
 ---

 There are several packages you might find useful while putting together your thesis.
 In my case, I use over 20 packages.
 Some of them provide facilities that you'll use all over the place, while others are more specific.
 Over the next few posts I will cover some of the ones I've found useful.